-Mountain Dew.
-Through discussions about Mountain Dew, encouragement to choose a less caffeinated beverage, and roaming, her classmates started saying, “Shawn, you’re using your roaming minutes.”
+Through discussions about Mountain Dew, encouragement to choose a less caffeinated beverage, and roaming, her classmates started saying, “Shawna, you’re using your roaming minutes.”
 It was all in good fun and well received.
-And we were all happy when she chose not to drink Mountain Dew.
+And we were all happy on days when she chose not to drink Mountain Dew.

-Must Be On Time.
-On days when I absolutely must be somewhere on time, like when I’m the speaker, Rick hangs around in the morning and helps me stay on task.
+On days when I absolutely must be somewhere on time, like when I’m the speaker, my husband hangs around in the morning and helps me stay on task.
 I’ve given him some cues that help.
 “Where are you supposed to be?”
 “You have ___ minutes left.
 How are you doing on your time line?”
 Without his help, I’m incapable of arriving at an earlier morning speaking engagement on time.

 I’m pretty disciplined about getting to my desk to write.
 But then I’m afraid to get up…to eat, take a break, let the dog out, or any other reason, because I may forget to return to writing or return eighty minutes later.
 Sometimes timers and alarms help.
 But mostly this is a way of life.